RTmtfiallos/IDS-AKS-Accelerator/README.md

 1. Use the [Deployment Helper](https://rtmtfiallos.github.io/ABC-AKS/helper/public/) to guide your AKS configuration.
 2. Capture the parameters on the*Template Parameters File* tab to a file - this is your configuration
-3. Check the*Post Configuration* tab for any commands and save them to a file
+3. Check the *Post Configuration* tab for any commands and save them to a file
 4. Grab the [latest release](https://github.com/Azure/Aks-Construction/releases) of the bicep code
 5. (optionally) Author an Application Main bicep to represent*your application* (see [here](https://github.com/RTmtfiallos/ABC-AKS/blob/main/bicep/samples/SampleAppMain.bicep) for an example)
 6. In your CI/CD system, either using one of the GitHub Action Workflow files as a base, or by coding it yourself - initiate a deployment of the bicep code, using your parameter file
 7. In your CI/CD system, deploy your application(s) to the AKS cluster

-#### Referenced Projects
-Click [here](referencearchs.md) for a list of projects leveraged